AadityaNitin/c-practise/README.md

 # c-practise
-This is a repo I for c practise
+This is a repo I made for c practise